Technologyman00/Teensy-PC_RGB_Controller/README.md

 - No Extra load on the CPU.
 The teensy has its own built in CPU that will handle all of the commands to the ARGB devices.
 - Store Loads of Patterns or Huge animations.
 The teensy uses an SD card to save and read all of the patterns allowing for a huge number of patterns to be saved.
 - Up to 40 ports.
 Most Controllers top out at a maximum of 4 ports.
 The teensy has 40!
-This allows each device to do it's own individual pattern.
+This allows each device to do its own individual pattern.
 - Any pattern!
 There are no limitations on what can be displayed because it plays back frames allowing an almost infinite amount of customization.
 - Standard Plugs!
 This uses the regular 3 pin 5V ARGB connectors so any device with the same connector can be used!
 - OPEN SOURCE!
 Are you a bit more handy than most?
 You can change anything you would ever what about this project!